The British Standards Institution (“BSI”) takes your privacy very seriously and respects the importance of security on the internet.

-Cookies do lots of different jobs, like letting you navigate between pages efficiently, remembering your preferences, and generally improve the user experience.
+Cookies do lots of different jobs, like letting you navigate between web pages efficiently, remembering your preferences, and generally improving your experience of our websites.
 They can also help to ensure that adverts you see online are more relevant to you and your interests.

-Category 1: Strictly Necessary Cookies
+- Strictly Necessary Cookies

-Category 2: Performance Cookies
+- Performance Cookies

-Category 3: Functionality Cookies
+- Functionality Cookies

-These cookies are used to deliver adverts and commuinications more relevant to you and your interests.
-They are also used to limit the number of times you see an advertisement as well as help measure the effectiveness of the advertising campaign.
+These cookies are used to deliver adverts and communications more relevant to you and your interests.
+They are also used to limit the number of times you see an advertisement as well as to help measure the effectiveness of advertising campaign.
 They are usually placed by advertising networks with the website operator’s permission.
 They remember that you have visited a website and this information is shared with other organisations such as advertisers.
 Quite often targeting or advertising cookies will be linked to site functionality provided by the other organisation.

-If you do deactivate cookies it may mean some of the website features become disabled.
-Even with all cookies disabled, a tiny amount of information will continue to be retrieved from your web browser.
+BSI websites are designed to function optimally with cookies enabled.
+You can, however, disable cookies via your website browser settings.
+This may mean, however, that you may no longer have access to some of our website features.
+Please note that even with all cookies disabled, a tiny amount of information will continue to be retrieved from your web browser.
 This information is necessary for the basic functioning of our website.